xho95/xho95.github.io/_posts/2016-05-29-Strings-and-Characters.md

     - the syntax : lightweight and readable
     - a string literal syntax : similar to C
     - string concatenation : simple, `+` operator
-    - string mutablity : like other value in Swift
+    - string mutability : like other value in Swift
     - string interpolation : use strings into longer strings
 * `String`
     * encoding-independent Unicode characters
     * Unicode representations

-> note:
+> `String`
- `String` : briged with Foundation's `NSString` class
- \
- Foundation framework in Cocoa
+- bridged with Foundation's `NSString` class Foundation framework in Cocoa
- \
-    : entire `NSString` API is available to call on any `String` value
+- entire `NSString` API is available to call on any `String` value
- \
-    : use a `String` value with any API that requires an `NSString` instance
+- use a `String` value with any API that requires an `NSString` instance

 ### String Literals

 * include predefined `String` values : string literals
-* string literal : a fiexed sequence of textual characters surrounded by a pair of double quotes ("")
+* string literal : a fixed sequence of textual characters surrounded by a pair of double quotes ("")
 - use a string literal as an initial value

 ```swift